coinvent/coinvent/architecture/architecture.md

 # Coinvent Architecture

 Authors: Daniel Winterstein, Ewen Maclean, Mihai Codescu.
-Status: Version 1.0 was submitted to the EU as deliverable 8.1.
+Status: Published.
+Version 1.0 was submitted to the EU as deliverable 8.1.
 This document is now the live version which will track the evolution of Coinvent.
 Version: 1.1

 - [Overview](#overview)